bitblends/scalametrics/gh-pages/docs/metrics-overview/LOC.md

 ## LOC Statistics: Size as a Signal

 LOC doesn’t measure quality, but it does correlate with **scope**, **review time**, and **risk**.
-Very large files often hide multiple responsibilities, intertwine concerns, and make parallel work harder.
+Huge files often hide multiple responsibilities, intertwine concerns, and make parallel work harder.
 Use LOC to prompt a conversation:
 “Can we split this so each part has a clear purpose?”

 ### 1. Split by responsibility

 Smaller modules create **seams** where tests, ownership, and performance work can focus.
 Reviewers can specialize, and changes stop colliding.
-This also helps incremental refactors—move one responsibility at a time.
+This also helps incremental refactors, move one responsibility at a time.

 === "Before"